Nakodo, Nakodo (Matchmaker, Matchmaker)

 The arranged marriage, or "omiai" went through small changes before becoming what it is in modern Japan.
 "Omiai" literally means "to look at each other."
 It is a formal meeting with the objective of arranging marriage.
 "Omiai" has changed from being a forced marriage to being an arranged marriage that was strongly recommended by the parents, to an introduction that allowed men to decide if they would accept the daughters being offered as wives.

-Traditional Japanese Wedding Ceremony
+Traditional Japanese Wedding Ceremony at a Shinto Shrine

 A Japanese woman I met in Omaha, Nebraska in 1999 was a candidate for one of these more traditional "omiai."
 She is an intelligent, independent pharmacist, so you can imagine my surprise when she explained the meeting.
 Her parents were concerned about her because she was over the usual age of marriage, 25, and didn't seem to be doing much about finding a spouse.
 Her mother dressed her in kimono, and a possible match was invited to their home to meet her in a formal atmosphere.
 She wasn't interested in marrying the man, and went to Omaha to improve her English for career development.